corda/corda/docs/source/tutorial-building-transactions.rst

 of the transaction has not been altered by the remote parties.

-The typical code therefore checks the received ``SignedTransaction`` using the ``verifySignatures`` method, but excluding itself, the notary and any other parties yet to apply their signature.
+The typical code therefore checks the received ``SignedTransaction`` using the ``verifySignaturesExcept`` method, excluding itself, the notary and any other parties yet to apply their signature.
 The contents of the ``WireTransaction`` inside the ``SignedTransaction`` should be fully verified further by expanding with ``toLedgerTransaction`` and calling